ether-camp/public/reputation.md

 ## Reputation system usecases

+As been described before, three main ways to get the karma are:
+- Get upvotes for the posted content
+- Rate the comment and be among the first 10 upvoters
+- Write the reviews on the project and get recognition from the project owners

+Let's summarize how much karma can be received in the different cases.

+### Project reviews and content creation karma
 Receiver | Recogninized project review | Upvote, voter_karma = 100 | Upvote, voter_karma = 400 | Upvote, voter_karma = 5000
 ---------|-----------------------------|---------------------------|---------------------------|---------------------------
 Newcomer | 20 | 4 | 16 | 20